 Welcome to the Year 1 class!

 The Year 1 class is a vibrant, busy learning environment where all children are valued and a place where high expectations are embedded to ensure all pupils reach their maximum potential.
+Children will be working alongside Miss Wilton, Mrs Atton and Miss MacKirdy.

 Children are expected to be as independent as possible by taking responsibility for; handing in homework, changing their independent reading book correctly, placing their toast money in the basket and taking care of their own P.E kit and school jumper.
 This will encourage and enable them to take responsibility for their own learning and the choices that they make as they move through the school and their day to day life.